-There are 80 different majors represented in the college student body, including Engineering and Nursing.
+There are over 80 different majors represented in the college student body, including Engineering and Nursing.

 The Honors Minor in Interdisciplinary Studies is the unique Honors curriculum that you will take while you are at SDSU.
 It is made up of 16 total units.
 Three of these units count towards General Education requirements.
 All the Honors classes are interactive and discussion based, and enrollment is capped at 25.
 Depending on when they are admitted, students can complete the curriculum in two, three, or four years (students typically enroll in at least one Honors class per academic year).